Orionagappe/MistTracker/Mist V0004 Update.md

   * Handles user selection and updates state via Apps Script backend.
   * Uses a flexbox layout for arranging lines and items.
   * Implements an `hourGlass` utility for line arrangement (currently 2D).

+### **hourGlass**
+  * hourGlass now supports n-dimensional orthogonal vectors using cross products.
+  * Rendering and navigation logic use these vectors for true nD arrangement and  relative navigation.
+  * supports arbitrary nD lines and orthogonal arrangement.

+### **gramSchmidt**
+  * nD cross product for 3D, Gram-Schmidt for nD

+### **transformStream**
+  * tracks and returns these vectors for session-aware, nD navigation and rendering.
+  * only adds new indices to opened and supports arbitrary depth.

+### **cullVisible**
+  * ensures only session-opened items/lines are shown.
+  * Rendering and navigation logic are nD and session-aware.